w3c-fedid/FedCM/proposal.md

 Browsers intermediate the data exchange according to their assessment of the privacy properties involved: the more it believes that the exchange is respecting the user's privacy the less it has to raise the user's awareness of the perils involved (e.g. scary permission prompts).

-Browsers can use a variety of mechanisms to help them make an assessment:

-- **IdToken introspection**: browsers could observe when global identifiers (e.g. email addresses) are being passed to different origins
-- **Crypto**: browsers and IDPs could agree upon a one-way hash function to build verifiably directed identifiers (e.g. `HASH(GLOBAL_ID+ origin) == LOCAL_ID`).
-- **Certification**: a neutral party could certify IDPs that comply to certain agreed upon rules.

-We believe a combination of strategies are going to be involved, but it seems hard to escape some form of agreement on policy, specifically because of server-side collusion.
+We believe a combination of strategies are going to be involved, but it seems hard to escape some form of agreement on policy, specifically because of server-side / out-of-band collusion where browsers aren't involved.
 So, as a starting point, this strawman proposal starts with a mechanism and convention that allows IDPs to explicit acknowledge certain service agreements.

 ```js